 - Get help.
 Talk to trusted friends and family members.
 Express your concerns, share your knowledge, and empower them to form a support network that can be an invaluable source for your loved one before, during, and after she is in treatment.

-- Research treatment options that have helped others whose situations were similar to what your loved one is currently experiencing.
+- Research rehab options that have helped others whose situations were similar to what your loved one is currently experiencing.
 Identify programs that provide the type of care that is best suited to your loved one’s unique needs.

 - Share this information with your loved one and the other members of her support network.
 With her consent, set up appointments to meet with professionals, tour programs, and find the right place to get help.